Chris Field (composer): Albums

-In 2020, Field released his third album "Beneath the Sun", an orchestral work which includes new music derived from his most popular film trailer themes, available on iTunes and all major platforms.
-Field released his second album "Personal Elegy", a rock album, in 2015.
-This album is classic rock, vintage rock, and retro seventies.
-The original music and lyrics are presented in a retrospective of classic rock styles, in high audio fidelity.
+Field expects to release a rock album in 2026.
+In 2020, Field released album "Beneath the Sun", an orchestral work which includes new music derived from his most popular film trailer themes, available on iTunes and all major platforms.
+In 2015, Field released album "Personal Elegy", a classic rock, vintage rock, and retro seventies work.
 This album is not available to the public but is for license only.
-The track "Movin'", about being tired of being in the same scene, and needing a change, has been licensed for a number of major television shows.
+The track "Movin'", has been licensed for a number of major television shows.

 Field co-produced, recorded, mixed and mastered the jazz album "Distance Traveled", in 2014, for David Becker Tribune.
 This album is available for sale in digital format on iTunes, cdbaby, and Amazon.

 Field's trailer composition, "Acts of Courage" was made available to the public, for sale for the first time on the album "This Is Epic Music, Volume I", through Imperativa Records, in 2014.
 Prior to that time, Field's trailer compositions were never made available for sale.
 Since that time, X-Ray Dog has released its catalogue of Field's music to the public for sale.
 In 2017, the pieces "Act of Courage" and "The Vision", respectively, reached the number 1 and number 9 positions for top sales in the X-Ray Dog catalogue on iTunes.

 Field released his debut album, "Sub-Conscious" in 2006; it was made available on iTunes, CD Baby, Amazon.com, and for retail sale.
 It received a positive reception, and his song "Floating" from the album reached spot number eight in the New Age genre for iTunes in Luxembourg on July 7, 2011.
 Sub-Conscious was awarded Best Neo-Classical Album, 2006, by New Age Reporter.